 The International Workers Party (IWP) is a secretive Marxist political organization founded by controversial psychotherapist Fred Newman.

 The IWP has its roots in Centers for Change, a radical community organizing project led by Newman in New York City in the early 1970s.
-Newman led the CFC into a brief alliance (1973-74) and even briefer merger (three months in 1974) with LaRouche's National Caucus of Labor Committees (NCLC); the association began shortly after the conclusion of LaRouche's infamous "Operation Mop Up," a series of violent NCLC attacks on leftist groups.
-Even before bringing CFC members into the NCLC, Newman had written articles supporting LaRouche's theories and techniques, especially LaRouche's use of psychoanalytical concepts in political organizing and recruitment efforts.
+Newman steered the CFC into a brief alliance (1973-74) and even briefer merger (three months in 1974) with Lyndon LaRouche's National Caucus of Labor Committees (NCLC); the association began shortly after the conclusion of LaRouche's infamous "Operation Mop Up," a series of violent NCLC attacks on leftist groups.
+Even before bringing CFC members into the NCLC, Newman had written articles supporting LaRouche's theories and techniques, especially the use of psychoanalytic concepts in political organizing and recruitment efforts.

 The ostensible reason for the "Newmanites" leaving the NCLC was a disagreement between LaRouche and Newman over what to do with the National Unemployed and Welfare Rights Organization (NUWRO), which the LaRouchians had founded the previous year (Newman wanted to build it up, while LaRouche wanted to concentrate on more rarified issues).
-However, the differences in life style between LaRouchians and Newmanites were equally important in triggering the split, with the notably puritanical LaRouche writing that there was no room in the NCLC for the CFC's unconventional sexual practices.
+However, the differences in lifestyle between LaRouchians and Newmanites were equally important in triggering the split, with the notably puritanical LaRouche declaring that there was no room in the NCLC for the CFC's unconventional sexual practices.
 Newman and 38 of his followers issued an open letter (August 1974) in which they announced they were leaving the NCLC and forming the IWP.
-The latter, they proclaimed, would be the true vanguard party that would lead the supposedly impending (within months) revolution of the working class against Rockefeller fascism.
+The latter, they proclaimed, would be the true vanguard party that would lead (within months) a revolution of the working class against Rockefeller fascism.

 In 1975, the IWP was joined by four Trotskyists who had previously constituted themselves as the Class Unity Faction within the Workers World Party but had been forced out as a result of their opposition to the WWP leadership's supposed reformism.
 The members of Class Unity hoped to convert the former CFC members to their own brand of revolutionary communism but soon found that their polemical style, which emphasized ideological principles, could not compete with Newman's more emotional, psychotherapy-based control over his longtime followers.
 The Trotskyists and a handful of disillusioned former CFCers then split away in 1976 to form the short-lived "Communist Cadre" organization.
 In a dramatic public confrontation at a forum on New York's Upper West Side and in a series of mimeographed broadsides, they accused Newman of running a psychotherapy cult and of encouraging his followers to provide the FBI with false information on a dissident member of the former CFC, Jim Retherford, who had denounced Newman's alliance with LaRouche.
 Newman was forced to admit that the approach to the FBI had been made but claimed that his followers had done it without his knowledge or consent.
 The ComCads retorted that no one in the Newman collective did anything without checking with Fred first.